Star Trek project

 The main story ship might be the hammerhead (MXX-03 Multitronics Experimental Explorer), or a Dakini class long-range cruiser.
 The Constitution class (possibly only 12 around in TOS) is being phased out due to changing needs and many were perhaps lost.
 I went ahead and added a Discovery type ship after seeing the new stuff late 2018.
 It's based on the Phase II ship I believe.
 I'm glad that they didn't go for a greebly ENT type of design, though the spinny bit is wonky.
 Would've worked well enough as a static design me thinks.

-Nacelle configuration might indicate warp speed... maybe.
-Apparently there's a field going between the nacelles (rear) so they need a bit of line of sight between.
+The nacelle configuration might be a visual indicator of warp speed... maybe Apparently there's a field going between the nacelles (rear) so they need a bit of line of sight between.
 Longer nacelles, more field.
 Nacelles are spaced away from the body & saucer because of some kind of radiation.
-At the front we see the red Bussard collector domes, which need LoS to the front.
+At the front we see the red Bussard collector domes, which need LoS to the front (over saucer).
 On my Centaur the wide nacelle spacing (and the smaller prods) might suggest it has the capability to tow smaller ships within its warp bubble.
 Useful when evacuating.
 Could have extra shields.

 I also added a few ships to this in 2022 and thought a bit about ship count.
 My vision for pre-TOS is that basically nothing of major/massive importance happened as it diminishes the 5-year exploration thing.
 Maybe some skirmishes and treaties.
 It works better as history.
 If there were big galactic events, humans were probably just onlookers.